LappleApple/awesome-leading-and-managing/Building-Products-and-Startups-OKRs.md

 - [Growth Hacking Notebook](https://docs.google.com/document/d/1uN_kMZlwsdaliiUhIEei5PTnLphm0p6Eo57Xg6LnFHc/edit) - notes by Joe Goldberg.

+- [Here's How to De-Risk Your Product Strategy](https://www.linkedin.com/pulse/heres-how-de-risk-your-product-strategy-jeff-gothelf/) - by Jeff Gothelf.
+Takeaway: Strategic planning involves three questions: who’s the target market, what’s the value proposition, and what's your Key Result.

 - [How Compare and Contrast Decisions Lead to Better Product Outcomes](https://www.producttalk.org/2017/09/compare-and-contrast-decisions/) (slides) - by Teresa Torres.
 Takeaway: A detailed look at how to bring focus to product decisions, including suggested tools like the "opportunity solution tree."

 - [How to Sell the Problem Before Selling the Solution](https://medium.com/swlh/how-to-perfectly-capture-your-customers-need-c924e3209484) - by David Bailey.
 Takeaway: Tactical ways to express customer needs and "lead with the need."